ghga-de/datahub-test-bed/README.md

 - A DevOps engineer who is familiar with the S3 API and basic unix administration is available to assist with the execution of this test bed.
 - An empty bucket has been created that can be used for this test.
-- S3 creadentials are available to access this bucket with read and write permissions.
+- S3 credentials are available to access this bucket with read and write permissions.
 - A UNIX machine with access to the Object Storage API is available with Python 3.9 and pip installed.